HeiLaut/ble-physics-sensors/README.md

 **Easy to use** and affordable sensor boxes for digital data acquisition are suitable for use in physics lessons by students or for teacher demonstrations.

-Each box can be assembled for less than 20 euros.
+Each box can be assembled for less than 20 €.

 ## Microcontroller and Sensors <a name="sensors"></a>